FusionAuth/fusionauth-site/site/_posts/2023-01-03-spring-and-fusionauth.md

 ---
 layout: blog-post
-title: Adding FusionAuth sign in to your Spring web application using OAuth 2.0
+title: Adding sign in to your Spring web application using OIDC
 description: In this tutorial, we'll build a basic Spring web application using FusionAuth to handle login and registration.
 author: Bradley Van Aardt
 category: blog